Noninvasive ventilation overview and practice questions

-In this article, we’ll provide an overview of noninvasive ventilation, including its goals, types, indications, contraindication, and complications.
+This article provides a comprehensive overview of noninvasive ventilation, including the goals, types, indications, and potential hazards.

 Goals